|(a) A person desiring to be licensed as an appraiser

 established by the Appraisal Qualifications Board.

-from the date an application is filed, an applicant fails to satisfy:
+date an application is filed, an applicant fails to satisfy:

 (1) a current education, experience or exam requirement;